oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_ii/README.md

 * **Report-only compile**:  `loop_ii_report.prj` and `loop_ii_enable_ii_report.prj`
 * **FPGA hardware compile**: `loop_ii.prj` and `loop_ii_enable_ii.prj`

 Open the reports in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.
-Looking at the reports for the design without the `intel::ii` attribute, navigate to the *Loop Analysis* report (*Throughput Analysis* > *Loop Analysis*).
+Looking at the reports for the design without the `intel::initiation_interval` attribute, navigate to the *Loop Analysis* report (*Throughput Analysis* > *Loop Analysis*).
 Click on the *SimpleMath* kernel in the *Loop List* panel and using the *Bottlenecks* viewer panel in the bottom left, you will see that a throughput bottleneck exists in the *SimpleMath* kernel.

 Select the bottleneck.
 The report shows that the estimated f<sub>MAX</sub> is significantly lower than the target f<sub>MAX</sub> and shows the feedback path responsible, which is the feedback path in the initialization loop.

 The *Loop Analysis* report shows that the long-running loop achieves the target f<sub>MAX</sub> with an II of 1.

-Compare the results to the report for the version of the design using the `intel::ii` attribute.
+Compare the results to the report for the version of the design using the `intel::initiation_interval` attribute.
 Here both loops achieve the target f<sub>MAX</sub>.

->**Note:** Only the report generated after the FPGA hardware compile will reflect the true performance benefit of using the `ii` extension.
+>**Note:** Only the report generated after the FPGA hardware compile will reflect the true performance benefit of using the `initiation_interval` extension.
 The difference is **not** apparent in the reports generated by `make report` because a design's f<sub>MAX</sub> cannot be predicted.
 The final achieved f<sub>MAX</sub> can be found in `loop_ii.prj/reports/report.html` and `loop_ii_enable_ii.prj/reports/report.html` (after `make fpga` completes), in *Clock Frequency Summary* on the main page of the report.

 ## Running the Sample